-When you file your Petition and Civil Case Information Sheet at the clerk’s office, the clerk may ask if you want to have citation issued.
+When you file your Petition at the clerk’s office, the clerk may ask if you want to have citation issued.
 This is sometimes called “service of citation” or “service of process.”
 It is legal notice to the other side that you have filed your case.

-2) Waiver of citation.
+- Waiver of citation.
 You do not have to give legal notice if the person on the other side agrees to sign a form called a Waiver of Citation in front of a notary.
 The form must not be signed until after the Petition is filed at the clerk’s office.
-TexasLawHelp.org has Waiver of Citation forms for many kinds of cases.
+TexasLawHelp.org has Waiver of Service forms for many kinds of cases.

-3) Issuance of citation.
+- Issuance of citation.
 Another way to give legal notice is to have the clerk issue a citation.
-There is a small fee for issuing the citation unless you have gotten a waiver of the fees based on your Statement of Inability to Afford Payment of Court Costs.
+There is a small fee for issuing the citation unless you obtain a waiver of the fees based on your Statement of Inability to Afford Payment of Court Costs.

 - Delivery of citation.
 Unless you requested service when you requested the citation, you need to arrange for an authorized person to deliver the citation and Petition to the respondent.
-There is also fee for this service, unless you got a waiver of the fees based on your Statment of Inability to Afford Payment of Court Costs.
+There is also a fee for this service, unless you obtain a waiver of the fees based on your Statment of Inability to Afford Payment of Court Costs.
 If you request it, a person called a “process server” will give the citation and a copy of the Petition to the respondent.
 The process server will usually be a sheriff’s deputy or constable unless you hire your own private process server.
-You may not serve the citation and no one in your family may serve the citation on the respondent.
+You may not serve the citation and no one in your family may serve it.

-Service by mail.
+- Service by mail.
 You can ask the clerk to mail the citation and petition to the person on the other side by registered or certified mail, return receipt requested.
 If the person on the other side does not sign the return receipt or if another person signs it, then there is no legal notice.
-If the person on the other side is an inmate, you may not use service by mail and MUST use personal service by a process server.
+If the person on the other side is an inmate, you may not use service by mail.
+You must use personal service by a process server.

-6) Return of citation.
-When the person on the other side has been served by the process server, the process server will complete a Return of Citation to let the judge know how and when the person on the other side was served.
+- Return of citation.
+When the person on the other side has been served by the process server, the process server will complete a Return of Citation that lets the judge know how and when the person on the other side was served.
 The Return of Citation must be filed in the clerk's office with the rest of the papers in the case file.